al1brn/geonodes/doc/node.md

 get_socket_names(in_out, only_enabled=True, as_argument=True)
 ```

-Build the dictionary giving the possible name of each socket
+Build a dictionary keyed by the socket unique names

 The possible names are:
 - socket name